Banks in Hong Kong are ramping up their recruitment in technology and increasingly running into strong competition for talent from tech companies.

 Julian Simon, Asia Pacific ex-Japan CIO, Goldman Sachs

-Simon has been a Goldmanite for almost a quarter of a century – he joined the bank in late 1992, according to his online profile.
+Simon has been a Goldmanite for more than a quarter of a century – he joined the bank in late 1992, according to his online profile.
 In September 2008 he left his job as head of securities technology for Asia to become Goldman’s CIO for Australia, a position he held until June 2013 when he took on his current regional CIO role.
-Goldman is currently hiring for its FAST team in Hong Kong, which turns data-driven insights into action points for the front office.
+Goldman in Hong Kong is currently expanding in equities technology and is growing its FAST team, which turns data-driven insights into action points for the front office.

 Paul Gresham, chief information officer, Credit Suisse

-Alexandre Godingen, Asia head of equities technology, Citi
+Alexandre Godingen, Asia head of equities, prime and futures technology, Citi

-Godingen is driving the tech behind Citi’s strongly-performing Asian equities business and managing more than 350 staff across Hong Kong, Singapore, Japan, Australia, Pune, and Shanghai.
-His remit spans cash equities, equity derivatives, electronic execution and delta one.
+Godingen is driving the tech behind Citi’s strong Asian equities business and managing more than 400 staff across Hong Kong, Singapore, Japan, Australia, Pune, and Shanghai.
+His remit spans cash equities, equity derivatives, electronic execution and Delta One.
 Godingen joined Citi in 2016 after a four-year stint at financial software firm Fidessa, latterly as Asia head of business development and product management.
-He was Asia head of trading technologies and production services at CLSA from 2007 to 2012 and spent the previous nine years at Euronext, including three years as Japan chief technology officer, according to his profile.
+He was Asia head of trading technologies and production services at CLSA from 2007 to 2012.